 - If the user has only one contact address with the provided method but the contact order is Second, the only existing contact is used instead while sending notification instead of skipping.

-Complete the configuration of notification rules of the central notification template, then navigate back to the Settings->Central Notification Templates page to enable the setting as shown below:
+Complete the configuration of notification rules of the central notification template, then navigate back to the Settings->App Settings ->Central Notification Template Templates page to enable the setting as shown below:

 Please note that the matching users receive notifications according to the rules configured within the central notification template as soon as enabled.